 Compared to the two previous Avatars of Vishnu, Matsya the Fish and Kurma the Tortoise, Varaha, Vishnu’s third “official” incarnation, isn’t given much backstory.
 Historically, there are a few reasons for this:

 a) the oldest extant version of the myth has Varaha as an incarnation of the creator deity Brahma, not Vishnu.

 c) While several Hindu kings enjoyed Varaha as a symbol of virility, and adorned him in temple and coinage alike, the Mogul occupation of India blunted the celebration of the boar god.
-Islam deems boars and pigs unclean animals; with the spread of Islam, especially in North India, there was a marked decline in the worship of Varaha.
+Islam deems boars (and pigs) as unclean animals; with the spread of Islam, especially in North India, there was a marked decline in the worship of Varaha.

 For many reasons – it depends on the version – the Earth is sinking back into the primordial ocean.
 In most versions, an Asura, a fallen demi-god, is to blame.
 Named Hiranyaksha, he had magically protected himself from being assaulted by a list of animals and humans – except he forgot to mention boars.

-Always read the fine print (apparently, not even divine beings read the license agreements before checking “I Accept”).
+Always read the fine print (apparently, not even semi-divine beings read the license agreements before checking “I Accept”).

 Unfortunately, that’s about it.

 In some versions, He goes on to mate with the Bhudevi; this is usually where the Sarabha mythos interrupts the story, though followers of Vishnu refute it.
 Unlike other Avatars, Varaha is a standalone tale; there is no larger framework to insert Him into, outside of the narrative of the Ten Avatars.

 Despite the lack of an overarching mythology, Varaha as an icon is noteworthy.
 Instead of trying to wring blood from a stone (story wise), maybe it’s simpler to let the stones speak for themselves: